Snow, wind and rain - then comes the sun as colder-than-average temperatures set to give way by Wednesday

 The strong winds reaching up to 118km/h in Auckland and causing chaos are also easing and the severe weather warning over the region has been lifted.

-A large gantry on Whangaparoa Rd which is part of the road's dynamic lane system has toppled over and diversions are in place until contractors can fix it.
+A large gantry on Whangaparaoa Rd which is part of the road's dynamic lane system has toppled over and diversions are in place until contractors can fix it.

 "That is a strong wind for Auckland but they have now started to ease even though they are still quite blustery."